versuhq/versu/README.md

 - **Runtime Validation**: Catches configuration errors before execution
 - **Schema Enforcement**: Ensures only valid values are accepted

-If validation fails, VERSE will provide a detailed error message indicating which configuration fields are invalid, making it easy to identify and fix issues.
+If validation fails, μVERSE will provide a detailed error message indicating which configuration fields are invalid, making it easy to identify and fix issues.

 ## Gradle Project Structure